xch00/cs294-137-hw2-xch00/README.md

 ### 1. Video
 You will make a 2 minute video showing off the features of your game.
 The video must include a verbal description of your project and it’s features.
 You must also include captions corresponding to the audio.
 This will be an important component of all your homework assignments and your final project so it is best you get this set up early.

-We recommend using the screen recorder, you installed in HW0 to record video of your game in action.

 ### 2. Code
 You will also need to push your project folder to your Github Classroom assignment's repo.

 ## Setting Up Your Project:
+Note the assets used in this assignmente was tested on Unity 2020.3.17f1.
+It may work in other versions too.

 In Unity Hub create a new 3D Project.
 Import the ARSimulation.unitypackage using Assets->Import
 ![i1.JPG](/Instructions/i1.JPG)